stone16/blog/source/_posts/LDAP-Intro.md

 # 3. How does LDAP work?

-LDAP directory serice base on a client-server model.
+LDAP directory serve base on a client-server model.
 One or more LDAP servers contain the data making up the LDAP directory tree or LDAP backend database.
 An LDAP client connects to an LDAP server and asks it a question.
 The server responds with the answer, or with a pointer to where the client can get more information (typically, another LDAP server).
 No matter what LDAP server a client connects to, it sees the same view of the directory; a name presented to one LDAP server references the same entry it would at another LDAP server.
 This is an important feature of a global directory service, like LDAP.

 # 4. Directory Structure